thepirat000/Audit.NET/src/Audit.WebApi/README.md

 **ASP.NET Web API Audit Extension for [Audit.NET library](https://github.com/thepirat000/Audit.NET)** (An extensible framework to audit executing operations in .NET).

 Generate Audit Trails for Web API calls.

-Audit.WebApi provides the infrastructure to log interactions with your Asp.NET (or Asp.NET Core) Web API.
+This library provides a configurable infrastructure to log interactions with your Asp.NET (or Asp.NET Core) Web API.

 ## Install